- Baby Banana Teething Toothbrush

 The idea is that the triple angled brush head essentially cups each tooth, cleaning the front, back and top of each too.

 With each pass of the brush it is cleaning these surfaced but reaching in and along the gumline thanks to the angled bristles.

-Soft to the touch and on the teeth, I do believe this is a very proactive approach to maximising every pass of the toothbrush.
+Soft to the touch and on the teeth, I do believe this is a very proactive approach to maximizing every pass of the toothbrush.

 In the early years where brushing can be difficult for kids, at least with the toothhugger, every pass is cleaning 3 surfaces with no extra effort on the part of the child or parent.
 Therefore even 30 seconds brushing could be argued to be 3 times as effective.

-The brush handle is no too chunky, rounded for comfort and has a soft moulded grip, which will make it easier to keep a hold of the brush even when wet.
+The brush handle is not too chunky, rounded for comfort and has a soft molded grip, which will make it easier to keep a hold of the brush even when wet.

 A suction cup on the bottom means the brush can be stood upright to dry without fear of falling over and makes for another appealing edge to this toothbrush.

 The shape and design of the head is really geared to toddlers aged 18 months and above where the vast majority of teeth are now through.
 This will not so effectively clean the gaps (gums) in the mouth where teeth have yet to erupt.